microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

 ### Exercise 1: Examine the Ansible playbook (IaC) in your Source code

 In this lab, we will use **SmartHotel360-CouponManagement**, a sample Java application backed by a MySQL database.
-We will examine the Ansible playbook which helps you to provision the Azure resources required to deploy MyShuttle java application.
+We will examine the Ansible playbook which helps you to provision the Azure resources required to deploy SmartHotel java application.

 1. Navigate to your project.
 Select **Repos**.